-It’s been four years since Colin Kaepernick first took a knee during the national anthem to protest racial injustice and police brutality, and he still isn’t throwing footballs for an NFL team.
+It’s been five years since Colin Kaepernick first took a knee during the national anthem to protest racial injustice and police brutality, and he still isn’t throwing footballs for an NFL team.
 Yet, somehow the Chicago Bears trot out a bucket of flaming diarrhea people call Mitchell Trubisky and dudes like Nathan Peterman are still on team payrolls.

 Kaepernick has since become a celebrated hero.
 Nike has plastered him on powerful commercials and sold signature shoes.
-The 32-year-old former San Francisco 49ers quarterback has a deal with Netflix and is releasing a memoir soon.
+The 33-year-old former San Francisco 49ers quarterback has a deal with Netflix and is releasing a memoir soon.

 It turns out the Milwaukee, Wisconsin native who grew up in Turlock, California, has a woman that has been standing by his side through all he’s endured.

 Colin Kaepernick has been dating Nessa Diab for at least the last half decade.
 The woman from Los Angeles simply goes by Nessa in her circles, though.

 Nessa is the daughter of an Egyptian father and a Middle Eastern mother.
 She was raised a Muslim, grew up in California and graduated from UC Berkeley in communications, according to Heavy.com.

 Kaepernick himself has been the subject of anti-Muslim hate despite being a Christian.

 “I have great respect for the religion, know a lot of people that are Muslim and are phenomenal people, but I think that (rumor of conversion) comes along with people’s fear of this protest, as well as Islamophobia in this country,” Kaepernick told USA Today in 2017.
 “People are terrified of them to the point where [Donald Trump] wants to ban all Muslims from coming here, which is ridiculous.”